MicrosoftDocs/mesh-docs/mesh/develop/make-your-environment-available/build-and-publish-your-environment.md

 ---
 title: Build and publish your environment
-description: Learn how to turn your environment into an Asset and then publish it in the Mesh Portal. ms.service: mesh
+description: Learn how to turn your environment into an Asset and then publish it in Mesh on the Web. ms.service: mesh
 author: typride
 ms.author: vinnietieto